humhue/DAOTools/README.md

     python3 DAOTools old.erf patched.erf

 # How to fix QUDAO
+If you want, you can just download the patched files in the release section and install them, if you don't, follow the next steps.

-First, set up this package as explained in the previous step.\
+First, set up this package as explained previously.\
 Then, download QUDAO at *https://www.nexusmods.com/dragonage/mods/4689/?tab=files*. \
 Extract the .zip file and the .dazip file (like a normal .zip)\
 Now browse to *Contents/addins/qwinn_fixpack_3/module/data*, you'll find a file named *qwinn_fixpack_3_module.erf*, that's the one we have to patch.\